Curious about how you can improve your site’s SEO in 2020? Here are a few tips:

 Always Use a Second Set of Eyes

 While you may think your writing is the best piece of work ever created, it’s always valuable to have a second set of eyes take a look at it.
-And if you don’t have an in-house editor, there are a handful of online resources and software options such as Grammarly or Slick Write.

 Don’t Forget About Images